laufergall/webscraping_workshop/workshop/task_02/task_02.md

 Try to construct some MongoDB queries yourself.
 [Here](https://docs.mongodb.com/manual/tutorial/query-documents/) you can learn how to.
 Check back in `Collections` for information of data structure.
 Try for example to find all kinos that play movies in the original langugage, aka with `OmU` in the title of the show.

 **Troubleshooting**: If for some reason you cannot connect to the database using this client, it would be possible to do so from another client for mongodb, like for instance [Robo 3T](https://robomongo.org/).
-The connection setup would be the same as the one described for mongoclient, except that you will need to give your `<local host>` as host (instead of `mongodb`).
+The connection setup would be the same as the one described for mongoclient, except that you will need to give your `<local host>` as host (instead of `mongodb`), since Robo 3T will not be running as a service in the docker-compose.

 ## You could also...